mihdan/ajax-edit-comments/readme.txt

 </ul>

 == Changelog ==
+= 5.0.13.0 =
+* Removed file storage capabilities of the plugin for JavaScript and CSS.
+This should resolve problems for a majority of the users who don't have write permissions to their server.
+* Updated After the Deadline JavaScript file.
+* Fixed output buffer problem.

 = 5.0.10.0 =
 * Released 08 January 2013 by Ronald Huereca
 * Fixed WP 3.5 anonymous editing being disabled.